Saigesp/json-translate/CONTRIBUTING.md

-# Welcome to json-deepl-translate contributing guide
+# Welcome to json-translate contributing guide

 Thank you for investing your time in contributing to this project!